britram/taps-transports/draft-ietf-taps-transports.md

 intending to defer use of capacity to other Internet flows sharing a congested bottleneck.

-Transport services may be unidirectional or bidirection, to a single a single endpoint, to one of multiple endpoints, or multicast simultaneously to multiple endpoints.
+Transport services may be unidirectional or bidirectional, to a single a single endpoint, to one of multiple endpoints, or multicast simultaneously to multiple endpoints.

-The service offered by transport protocols and farmeworks can also be differentiated in many other ways.
+The service offered by transport protocols and frameworks can also be differentiated in many other ways.

 ## Congestion Control